rehive/docs-portal/content/platform/usage/metadata.md

 As a result, the metadata field can be used in the following ways:
 - The metadata field can be partially updated without unsetting existing data.
-- The metadata can be edited simultenauosly without the risk of losing data between multiple edits.
+- The metadata can be edited simultaneously without the risk of losing data between multiple edits.
 - Keys can be explicitly unset by setting their value to `null`.

-For exmaple, if we have a resource with the following metadata:
+For example, if we have a resource with the following metadata:

 ```json
 {